veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

 </p>

-To do that, I would match SwoleDoge's color to my target emote's color, then I would just slap the latter's face on top of it.
+To create them, I would match SwoleDoge's color to my target emote's color, then I would just slap the latter's face on top of it.
 Simple task to do in basically any sufficiently powerful image editor.

 Now, there are two skillsets which I deem important as a software engineer: